 How to Propagate Succulents

 Have you ever seen really cute cactus-like plants at the store in one of those fabulous decorative pots and thought, "I need one of those, or maybe 10 of those!"
-Then this article is for you!
-I have enjoyed growing succulents but didn't want to spend a fortune.
-So learning to propagate plants I already had was a great way to grow my plant collection while keeping my wallet relatively unscathed.
+If so, then this article is for you!
+I enjoy growing succulents but don't want to spend a fortune.
+Learning to propagate plants I already have has been a great way to grow my plant collection while keeping my wallet relatively unscathed.

 What Is a Succulent?

 If you’ve ever heard the term succulent to describe a plant, you may be thinking “Oh, that’s a cactus, right?”
 While that may sometimes be the case, it isn’t always true.
 You can’t use the terms interchangeably, unless you want to be wrong.

 Succulents are plants that store water in their stems, roots, and leaves.
 Cacti are fleshy plants that store water, making them part of this group—meaning all cacti are succulents, but not all succulents are cacti!